 Code details and availability

 The model was coded in the C++ language and compiled with g++ v8.5.0.
-R v4.3.1 along with packages dplyr, readr, ggplot2, emmeans, and tidyr were used to analyse and plot the results.
+R v4.3.1 (REF) along with packages dplyr, readr, ggplot2, emmeans, and tidyr were used to analyse and plot the results.

 All scripts are available on https://github.com/Lakshya3141/CroziersParadox.